Spatial Balancing: Designing an LLM-Powered Spatial Externalization Interface for Iterative Science Communication Writing: : A Spatially Externalized Revision Environment for Navigable LLM-Assisted Writing

 \subsection{Participants}

-We recruited 16 participants (9 male, 7 female; aged: 24-31 (M = 26.9, SD = 2.0)), all of whom held postgraduate degrees or higher.
-Most were PhD students, postdoctoral researchers, or university faculty members affiliated with a local university, possessing substantial experience in academic work, teaching, or public science communication.
+Rather than representing professionally trained science communicators, our participants reflect a growing group of experienced but non-professional science communication creators with relevant domain knowledge and prior experience producing science-facing content, but without formal training in science communication.
+To support this, we recruited 16 participants (9 male, 7 female; aged 24–31, M = 26.9, SD = 2.0), all of whom held postgraduate degrees or higher.
+Many participants were PhD students, postdoctoral researchers, or early-career faculty affiliated with a local university.
+The demographic information of these participants is in Appendix.

-Our system was not designed solely for expert science communicators but for a broad range of users with science communication needs, reflecting the growing diversity of science communication content creators in online platform~\cite{zhang2025revtogether,xia2022millions,zhang2023understanding}.
-Thus, participants varied in experience: 13 had hands-on practice in science communication (e.g., teaching undergraduates, producing explanatory media, or translating complex ideas), with six holding hybrid professional roles as creators, producers, journalists, or educators, while three primarily identified as consumers of science communication.
-LLM writing tool use also varied, with six using them daily, six weekly, and four occasionally.
-In terms of confidence, eight considered themselves strong science writers, while the other eight reported a more neutral stance, suggesting openness to support in expressing complex concepts for diverse audiences.
-The demographic information of these participants are in Appendix \ref{Participants}.
+This study was reviewed and approved by the Institutional Review Board of City University of Hong Kong (IRB No. HU-STA-00001957).
+All participants provided informed consent prior to participation and were compensated for their time.